How Many Times Can I Use a Mask?

 Experts recommend that people have more than one mask, keep them in a paper bag with their name, date last worn, and the number of uses, written on the outside, and rotate the masks (one on, one off).
 Inspect the mask for physical soiling and breakage before re-donning.
 Minutes 2.27 to 5.0 of this video from the University of Nebraska Medical Center shows a paper towel and a paper bag version of how to store.

 A paper by Ong showed that it wasn’t possible to culture SARS-Cov2 from the surface of masks used by healthcare workers in brief contact (mean 6 mins) with patients with COVID is somewhat reassuring.
-The virus may be there trapped in the mesh but it doesn’t seem to dislodge easily.
+The virus may be present, trapped in the mesh, but it doesn’t seem to dislodge easily.
 This study is limited by the brief exposure of the masks.

 Extended use of medical and procedure masks should follow the same principles, though there are fewer data (Carsi).